benjaminion/upgrading-ethereum-book/src/book.md

 Slashed validators are eligible to be selected to propose blocks until they reach their exit epoch, but those blocks will be considered invalid, so there is no proposer reward available to them.
 This is in preference to immediately recomputing the duties assignments which would break the lookahead guarantees they have.
 (The proposer selection algorithm could easily be modified to skip slashed validators, but that is not how it is implemented currently.)

 In an interesting edge case, however, slashed validators are eligible to be selected for sync committee duty until they reach their exit epoch and to receive the rewards for sync committee participation.
-The odds of this happening, though, absent a mass slashing event, are pretty tiny.
+The odds of this happening, though, in the absence of a mass slashing event, are pretty tiny.

 #### The value of reporting a slashing